-Product(s) - Annual Authorized Project Listing, Amendments to the current TIP as needed, Inclusion of goals, objectives, performance measures, and targets into the TIP.
+Product(s) - Annual Listing of Obligated Projects, Amendments to the current TIP as needed, Inclusion of goals, objectives, performance measures, and targets into the TIP.
 Hold public meetings and make presentations relating to the TIP and STIP as needed.

-Annual Authorized Project Listing - October 2018
+Annual Listing of Obligated Projects - October 2020